taye/livedemo/README.md

 occurs and calls `window.liveDemo`.
 The properties are:

- - `HTMLSelector`, `JSSelector`, `CSSSelector`: Elements matching these CSS selectors will be checkd for HTMLFlag, CSSFlag and JSFlag respectively.
+ - `HTMLSelector`, `JSSelector`, `CSSSelector`: Elements matching these CSS selectors will be checked for HTMLFlag, CSSFlag and JSFlag respectively.
 The default values are:
    - HTML:
      `'code.language-xml,code.language-html,code.language-markup,code.xml,code.html'`